On trajectories of complex-valued interior transmission eigenvalues: Theoretical results

 The interior transmission problem in the acoustic regime reads

-and is a system of Helmholtz equations coupled through the boundary data which reflect continuous transmission conditions for time-harmonic waves.
-Here, $D$ is a simply-connected domain and $n\in L^\infty(D)$ denotes the index of refraction that we assume to be constant and positive throughout this work.
-We call a wave number $\kappa_n\in \mathbb{C}\backslash\{0\}$ for $n\ne 1$ an ITE if there exist non-trivial $v_n,w_n\in L^2(D)$ such that $(v_n-w_n)\in H^2_0(D)$ which solve \eqref{ITP}.
-In this section we restrict to the unit disk $D\subset \mathbb{R}^2$ so that ITP eigenfunction pairs are spanned by the Fourier Bessel functions
+and is a system of Helmholtz equations coupled through the boundary data which impose non-scattering transmission conditions for time-harmonic waves.
+Here, $D$ is a bounded domain, which we also refer to as scatterer, and $n\in L^\infty(D)$ denotes the index of refraction that we assume to be constant and positive throughout this work.
+We call a wave number $\kappa=\kappa_n\in \mathbb{C}\backslash\{0\}$ for $n\ne 1$ an ITE if there exist non-trivial $v_n,w_n\in L^2(D)$ solving \Cref{ITP} such that $(v_n-w_n)\in H^2_0(D)$.
+For the special case of the unit disk $D\subset \mathbb{R}^2$ which most of this section will be devoted to ITP eigenfunction pairs are spanned by Fourier Bessel functions for $r\in [0,1)$ and $\phi\in[0,2\pi)$ given by